Author's Avatar

 You should familiarise yourself with the requirements and misconceptions before considering a guarantor mortgage:

-1. Income – As a guarantor is responsible for making payments if you’ re unable to, they must be able to demonstrate they can afford this.
+1. Income – As a guarantor is responsible for making payments if you’re unable to, they must be able to demonstrate they can afford this.
 As a result, income is the most important factor that lenders consider.

 2. Assets – Despite the fact that many lenders would still want a guarantor to be a homeowner, this is not a requirement.
 The quantity of assets, including the value of their own home or other properties, is irrelevant.
 Also included are liquid assets, such as savings and investments.
-This is one of the most widespread misunderstandings regarding appropriate guarantors who may be “asset-rich” but cannot demonstrate enough income-based affordability.
+This is one of the most widespread misunderstandings regarding appropriate guarantors who may be ‘asset-rich’ but cannot demonstrate enough income-based affordability.

-Which banks offer guarantor mortgages?
+Which lenders offer guarantor mortgages?

 From our experience, some guarantor mortgage lenders we have dealt with include: